PHYL5614 Audiology Research Project Part 2

 - This unit is taken over two successive semesters and parts 1 and 2 must be completed to fulfil the requirements of the unit.
 Students undertake a research project under the supervision of an academic or audiological professional approved by the unit coordinator.
 The research project forms an integral part of the master's degree course.
 Students conduct research in one of the following fields: (1) physiology or psychoacoustics of hearing; (2) epidemiology of hearing loss; (3) the sociological consequences of hearing impairment; (4) treatment strategies of hearing impairment; or (5) audiological practice in the community or workplace.
 Projects are chosen by the student in collaboration with an accredited supervisor and are undertaken after submission of a research plan to the unit coordinator as well as a presentation of a seminar.
 In order to pass the unit, a pass is required in the written proposal/seminar, the final seminar and the written report.

 - Students are able to (1) explain the goals of research in audiology and related fields; (2) explain the process of planning research, including determination of research needs, literature searching, critical appraisal of previous research, wide consultation, estimation of achievability of research goals and contingency planning; (3) explain the process of budgeting for research; (4) explain the processes of data collection and analysis, and the importance of an unbiased approach and appropriate statistical analysis; (5) explain the importance of ethics in research and research design, the many issues that impact on ethical research processes and data management, and the importance of the research proposal and ethics committee clearance before research; (6) use this understanding of research processes to conduct a novel piece of research; and (7) produce a professionally written report of research, and present the material in seminar format to a group of peers, including suggestions for future research.

-- Typically this unit is assessed in the following ways: (1) continuous assessments; (2) presentations of research proposal and budget; (3) ethics application; (4) final written research report; and (5) seminar presentation of research.
+- Indicative assessments in this unit are as follows: (1) continuous assessments; (2) presentations of research proposal and budget; (3) ethics application; (4) final written research report; and (5) seminar presentation of research.
 Further information is available in the unit outline.